Christal Bezerra

-Christal Silva e Bezerra (born 21 August 2004) is a Brazilian artistic gymnast and a member of the Brazilian national team.
-She competed at the 2019 Junior World Championships, and was part of the gold medal-winning team at the 2021 Pan American Championships.
+Christal Silva e Bezerra (born 21 August 2004) is a Brazilian artistic gymnast.
+She competed at the 2019 Junior World Championships, and was part of the gold medal-winning national team at the 2021 Pan American Championships.

 Early life

 Bezerra was born on 21 August 2004.
 She started gymnastics at the age of four.

 Career

 Junior

 In September 2017, Bezerra placed second in the all-around in the espoir division of the Brazilian Junior Championships, also taking the gold medals on vault and uneven bars.
 She was then selected to compete at the South American Junior Championships in Argentina, where she placed fifth in the all-around and took the bronze medal in the uneven bars final.

 Bezerra started her 2018 season at the City of Jesolo Trophy in Italy, where she placed 35th in the all-around and contributed to the Brazilian team's seventh-place finish.
 In June, Bezerra competed at the Junior Pan American Championships in Buenos Aires, where the Brazilian juniors finished fourth in the team competition behind the United States, Canada and Argentina.
 Individually, Bezerra placed eleventh in the all-around and sixth on the uneven bars.
 At the South American Junior Championships in Peru, she helped Brazil win the team gold medal, and placed second in the all-around behind teammate Ana Luiza Lima.
 She also picked up an additional gold medal in the uneven bars final.

 In June 2019, Bezerra represented Brazil at the inaugural Junior World Championships in Győr alongside Ana Luiza Lima and Júlia Soares.
 Together they finished seventh in the team competition.
 Individually, Bezerra placed twentieth in the all-around with a score of 50.066.